Unpaid Leaves of Absence (Instructional)

-Only the Board of Regents may grant leaves exceeding one year in duration and extensions of leaves beyond one year for instructional staff when an appropriate request is made on recommendation by the department head, the dean or director, and the president.
+Only the Board of Regents may grant unpaid leaves exceeding one year in duration and extensions of unpaid leaves beyond one year for instructional staff when an appropriate request is made on recommendation by the department head, the dean or director, and the president.

-Leaves of absence for instructional staff will be reported monthly to the Board of Regents.
+Unpaid leaves of absence for instructional staff will be reported monthly to the Board of Regents.

 Regulations and Definitions

-- Types of Leaves
+- Types of Unpaid Leaves

 Leaves of absence will be granted for these reasons: child care, disability, educational, government or public service, medical, military service, personal, outside teaching, research, and scholarly activity.